gaschgithub/microrhythm-analysis/README.md

 between **three- and four-part subdivisions**, sometimes within the same musical fragment.

-This variability is handled explicitly:
+This variability is handled as follows:

 - Subdivision structure is **automatically inferred** during IOI extraction.
 - Statistical analysis and visualization scripts require the user to specify whether